 Around 240 B.C, the Greek astronomer Eratosthenes devised a way to measure the circumference of the earth.
 He knew that each year on the summer solstice the sun would pass directly overhead and illuminate the bottom of a well in the city of Syene, about 500 miles south of Alexandria.
 On that day, when the sun was at its highest in the south, he found that a vertical stick in Alexandria cast a shadow at a 7.2 degree angle.
 This angle corresponds to the solar zenith angle – the angle between the sun and the point in the sky directly overhead.
 He reasoned that the distance between the two cities must therefore constitute 7.2 degrees of a circle, which gives a circumference of about 25,000 miles.

 Modern science places the earth’s radius at 3,959 miles, which gives a pole to pole circumference of about 24,875 miles.
-Dividing by 360, we find that 1 degree of arc should be about 69.1 miles on the earth’s surface.
+Dividing by 360, we find that one degree of arc should be about 69.1 miles on the earth’s surface.
 That is why lines of latitude are about 69.1 miles apart.
-So on a globe for every 69.1 miles or 1 degree of latitude you move north or south of the point the sun is directly overhead, the angle of the shadow would increase by 1 degree.
+So on a globe for every 69.1 miles or one degree of latitude you move north or south of the point the sun is directly overhead, the angle of the shadow would increase by one degree.
 If Eratosthenes was correct, the angle of his shadow must have been equal to Alexandria’s latitude north of Syene, because that would be the angle that Alexandria is leaning away from Syene due to the curvature of the earth.
-If three other people were doing his experiment on the same day at 20 degrees, 40 degrees, and 60 degrees north or south of the Tropic of Cancer, each respectively would measure a shadow angle of 20 degrees, 40 degrees, and 60 degrees, and all would arrive at a circumference of 24,875 miles.
-The beauty of Eratosthenes’ experiment is that you can do it anywhere on earth, on any day of the year and arrive at the same circumference.
+If three other people were doing his experiment on the same day at 20 degrees, 40 degrees, and 60 degrees north or south of the Tropic of Cancer, they each would respectively measure a shadow angle of 20 degrees, 40 degrees, and 60 degrees, and all would arrive at a circumference of 24,875 miles.
+The beauty of Eratosthenes’ experiment is that you can do it anywhere on earth, on any day of the year, and arrive at the same circumference.
 This is where the flat earth model runs into problems.

 In the flat earth model, as a consequence of geometry, as your distance from the point the sun is directly overhead increases, so must the distance between each degree of shadow.
 If the sun were 3,000 miles above the flat earth, it would be 1,092 miles to the 20 degree shadow, 1,425 miles between the 20 and 40 degree shadows, and a whopping 2,680 miles between the 40 and 60 degree shadows.
-Someone doing Eratosthenes’ experiment 20 degrees north of the Tropic of Cancer would arrive at a circumference of 19,654 miles, someone at 40 degrees north would get 22,656 miles and someone at 60 degrees north would get 31,177 miles.
+Someone doing Eratosthenes’ experiment 20 degrees north of the Tropic of Cancer would arrive at a circumference of 19,654 miles, someone at 40 degrees north would get 22,656 miles, and someone at 60 degrees north would get 31,177 miles.

-So to recap, if the earth is a globe, the angle between the sun and 90 degrees overhead must be equal to the latitude between you and the point the sun is 90 degrees overhead in every location.
+So to recap, if the earth is a globe, the angle between the sun and 90 degrees overhead must be equal to the degrees of latitude between you and the point the sun is 90 degrees overhead in every location.
 If the earth is flat, this can only be true in one location.
 Testing this discrepancy between these two models has the potential to end to this debate once and for all.